 In a 4 quart Dutch oven cook the turkey until it is no longer pink.
 Drain off fat.
-Stir in undrained tomatoes, remaining ingredients, except for pepper rings.
+Stir in undrained tomatoes, drained kidney beans and remaining ingredients, except for pepper rings.
 Simmer uncovered for 45 minutes.
 Garnish with pepper rings if desired and add more chili powder as needed.